groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/barcodesettings/_index.md

 ```

 Gets a base y-dimension, that is, the smallest height of the unit of 2D barcode modules.
-Measured in com.groupdocs.assembly.BarcodeSettings\#getGraphicsUnit() / com.groupdocs.assembly.BarcodeSettings\#setGraphicsUnit(int).
+Measured in [BarcodeSettings\#getGraphicsUnit--](../../com.groupdocs.assembly/barcodesettings\#getGraphicsUnit--) / [BarcodeSettings\#setGraphicsUnit-int-](../../com.groupdocs.assembly/barcodesettings\#setGraphicsUnit-int-).

 Barcodes of some types (such as data matrix) may ignore an y-dimension and use an x-dimension for both width and height units.